Audio-Technica LP60X vs LP120X UK 2026 | £120 vs £270

 The LP120X: Enthusiast Territory

 The AT-LP120X (around £270) is built for control and upgradeability.
-Direct drive motor.
-Adjustable pitch control with quartz lock.
+Direct drive motor with quartz-locked pitch control.
 Removable headshell for cartridge swapping.
 Adjustable counterweight for precise tracking force.
+Anti-skate dial.
 Bypass switch for the built-in preamp.
+USB output for digitising vinyl.

 DJs use LP120X units for scratching and beat matching.
 Collectors use them as long-term platforms for cartridge upgrades.
-The design descends from the legendary Technics SL-1200.
+The stock AT-VM95E cartridge is already very good, but you can swap it for anything from a £30 Ortofon to a £300 Nagaoka without buying a new turntable.

 The enthusiast pick — direct drive, upgradeable cartridge, lifetime turntable

 The LP120X sounds better.
 Fuller bass, more detail, better dynamics.
-Whether that matters depends on your speakers and ears.
+But how much better depends on what you're listening through.

-Through £100 speakers, both sound good.
+Through £50-100 speakers: Both sound good.
 The LP120X's advantages are audible but not dramatic.
+At this speaker level, the LP60X delivers 80% of the experience for 45% of the price.

-Through £300 speakers, the LP120X pulls ahead noticeably.
-The LP60X starts to sound a bit thin by comparison.
+Through £200-300 speakers: The LP120X pulls ahead noticeably.
+The LP60X starts to sound a bit thin and less controlled in the bass.
+This is where the extra £150 starts to feel justified.

 Who Should Buy the LP60X

-The LP60X is a safe, sensible choice.
-If you decide to upgrade later, you've lost little.
+The LP60X is a safe, sensible, and genuinely well-engineered choice at its price.
+If you decide to upgrade later, you've lost £120 — the price of a few nights out.
 If vinyl becomes a lifelong hobby, the LP60X still serves as a bedroom or secondary unit.
 See our complete best turntables under £200 guide for more options in this price range.

 Who Should Buy the LP120X